rancilhac/TopoWindows/README.md

 ### Trees in sliding windows

-Use either `topo.windows.sites(vcf, size, incr, phased, prefix, write.seq, nj, dna.dist)` or `topo.windows.coord(vcf, size, incr, phased, prefix, write.seq, nj, dna.dist)`. `topo.windows.sites` defines sliding windows based on a fixed number of SNPs, while `topo.windows.coord` defines them based on fixed coordinates.
+Use either `topo.windows.sites(vcf, size, incr, phased, prefix, write.seq, tree, dna.model, missing.thresh, force)` or `topo.windows.coord(vcf, size, incr, phased, prefix, write.seq, tree, dna.model, missing.thresh, force)`. `topo.windows.sites` defines sliding windows based on a fixed number of SNPs, while `topo.windows.coord` defines them based on fixed coordinates.
 In both cases, the first window starts with the first position in the vcf file, and the last one ends with the end of the vcf.

 *Arguments:*